Ilamai Oonjal Aadukirathu

 Ilamai Oonjal Aadukirathu was released on 9 June 1978.
 The film ran for 175 days in theatres, and won the Tamil Nadu State Film Award for Third Best Film.
-Sridhar later remade the film in Telugu as Vayasu Pilichindi the same year, with the main cast reprising their roles, and in Hindi as Dil-e-Nadaan (1982).
+Sridhar later remade the film in Telugu as Vayasu Pilichindi the same year, with several cast members reprising their roles, and in Hindi as Dil-e-Nadaan (1982).

 Plot

 Prabhu, an orphan, is brought up by his friend Murali's mother and is the general manager for Murali's marketing agency at Madras.
 Murali treats Prabhu not just as a friend, but as a brother and depends on him for all business decisions.
 Prabhu is in love with Padma, a college student.
 Padma's relative Jayanthi is a young widow who works at Murali's office.
 Murali, an alcoholic with a roving eye, is not aware of Prabhu's love for Padma.
 Padma is the only girl who rejects Murali's advances.
 Though Jayanthi knows about the love affair between Prabhu and Padma, Prabhu's presence stimulates her sexually.
 Once she accompanies Prabhu and Padma for a film screening and unable to control her sexual feelings, comes out.
 Murali offers her a lift in his car; both get excited in the privacy of the car, but suddenly feel guilty about the incident.

 A disturbed Jayanthi avails leave and goes to her village and Padma joins her, as Prabhu goes on an official tour.
 Prabhu, planning to surprise Padma, proceeds to Jayanthi's village to meet Padma.
 When Prabhu lands at Jayanthi's home, she is alone as Padma has gone to attend a wedding in a nearby village.
 Jayanthi convinces Prabhu to stay back overnight, so that he can meet Padma the next day.
 Jayanthi arouses Prabhu in the night and they make love.
 Prabhu, feeling guilty about the whole event, writes a letter of apology to Jayanthi and leaves.
 Devastated to read the note when she returns to Jayanthi's house, Padma returns to Madras, where she starts distancing herself from Prabhu without revealing why.